thundercore/token-list/README.md

 # How to add  your Token to ThunderCore Hub ⚡️

 ## Intro
-This Intro shows how to list your token on ThunderCore Hub, a cryptocurrency wallet with DAU exceeding 35K.
-Your tokens will have a chance of great success!
+This intro shows you how to list your token on to the ThunderCore Hub, a cryptocurrency wallet with a DAU (Daily Average Users) exceeding 35K.
+Your tokens will have a chance of achieving great success!

-ThunderCore strives to create a platform full of opportunities, rich content and many users for developers.
-You can realize your dream here in the ThunderCore community!
+ThunderCore strives to create a platform full of opportunities, rich with content and have many users for developers.
+You can achieve your dreams here in the ThunderCore community!

-*Please note that your project must be sound and have available information, and most importantly: it must meet all the necessary conditions in this document.*
+*Please note that your project must be sound and have available information, and most importantly: it must meet all the necessary conditions listed in this article.*

-## Token information
+## Token Information
 * Fulfill all the reviewing items below:
    * Token information
       * Address